uknown001/python-tutorial-app/README.md

 # python-tutorial-app
-Android Application for Learning Python Programming Language
+## an Android Application for Learning Python Programming Language
+App's Focus is on simplicity and presenting useful tips and tricks